-The bill aims to revise the Montana Local Food Choice Act by allowing the storage of homemade food or homemade food products in retail food establishments under specific conditions.
-Key amendments include the definition of "deliver," which now includes the producer's designated agent, and the introduction of new provisions that permit retail food establishments to hold and store homemade food for producers, provided certain criteria are met.
-These criteria include that the food must be delivered by the producer or their agent, stored in a secured area not accessible to the public, and clearly marked as not for sale.
-Additionally, the bill stipulates that homemade food must be retrieved by the producer or their agent for delivery to the consumer, with provisions for disposal if the food is stored for over 30 days.
+The bill aims to revise the Montana Local Food Choice Act by introducing new provisions for the storage of homemade food products in retail food establishments under specific conditions.
+Key amendments include the definition of "deliver," which now encompasses transactions between a producer or their designated agent and an informed end consumer.
+Additionally, the bill clarifies that a retail food establishment may store homemade food products for producers, provided that the food is delivered by the producer or their agent, stored in a secured area not accessible to the public, and clearly marked as not for sale.
+Furthermore, it stipulates that homemade food must be retrieved by the producer or their agent for delivery to the consumer, with provisions for disposal if the food remains unclaimed for over 30 days.

 Statutes affected: LC Text: 50-49-202, 50-49-203, 50-50-102, 50-50-103